Skip to content

 std::mutex Singleton::mutex_;

-Let's break down the role of each check in this implementation.
+Let's deconstruct the role of each check in this implementation.

-The first check, instance_.load(acquire), happens outside the lock—if the instance is already created (the vast majority of calls take this path), it returns the pointer directly without needing to lock. memory_order_acquire guarantees that subsequent accesses to the Singleton object's members through this pointer will definitely see the values initialized in the constructor.
-This is why this load cannot use relaxedrelaxed does not establish a happens-before relationship, and we might see an object that has been allocated but not yet fully constructed.
+The first check instance_.load(acquire) is performed outside the lock—if the instance is already created (the vast majority of calls take this path), it returns the pointer directly without needing to lock. memory_order_acquire guarantees that subsequent accesses to the Singleton object's members via this pointer will definitely see values initialized in the constructor.
+This is why this load cannot use relaxedrelaxed does not establish a happens-before relationship, and we might see an object for which memory has been allocated but construction is not yet complete.

-The second check, instance_.load(relaxed), happens inside the lock—at this point we hold the mutex, so no other thread can be creating the instance simultaneously, making relaxed sufficient.
-If you feel uneasy about relaxed, switching to acquire would not cause correctness issues; it just theoretically adds an unnecessary barrier.
+The second check instance_.load(relaxed) is performed inside the lock—at this point we hold the mutex, so no other thread can be creating the instance simultaneously, thus relaxed is sufficient.
+If you feel relaxed looks unsafe, swapping it for acquire wouldn't introduce correctness issues, though theoretically it adds an unnecessary barrier.

 The release semantics in instance_.store(ptr, release) are key: it guarantees that new Singleton() (including all initialization operations in the constructor) completes before the store.
-Combined with the acquire load in the first check, this establishes a complete release-acquire synchronization pair: all writes from the constructor happen-before the store, the store happens-before another thread's acquire load, and the acquire load happens-before that thread's access to the Singleton's members.
-The chain is complete, with no gaps.
+Combined with the acquire load in the first check, a complete release-acquire synchronization pair is established: all writes in the constructor happen-before the store, the store happens-before the other thread's acquire load, and the acquire load happens-before that thread's access to the Singleton's members.
+The chain is complete with no gaps.

-C++11 guarantees that the initialization of static local variables inside a function is thread-safe.
+C++11 guarantees that the initialization of static local variables within a function is thread-safe.
 So the simplest singleton pattern is actually:

 cpp